GIScience/oshdb/documentation/manual/installation.md

 ## Option 2: Building from Source

-Alternatively, you may build oshdb from source using maven.
+Alternatively, you may build OSHDB from source using maven.
 This option is more involved and requires more knowledge of building software with maven.

 The basic steps are to clone this repository: